theRealAph/ScopeLocals/README.md

 Programs are usually built out of components that contribute independent, complementary functionality.
-For example, a networked server may combine business logic to handle service requests with components such as a database driver providing data persistence, and a logging framework that records progress or noteworthy events.
+For example, a networked server may combine business logic to handle service requests with trusted components such as a database driver providing data persistence, and a logging framework that records progress or noteworthy events.
 Such server components often need to share data between themselves, independent from the business logic.
 For example, as a